Sponge-Bas/autothread/README.md

 ## How it works
-Autothread uses the type-hinting of your funtion to reliably determine which paremeters you intent to keep constant and which parameters need to change for every thread.
+Autothread uses the type-hinting of your funtion to reliably determine which paremeters you intend to keep constant and which parameters need to change for every thread.

 For example
 ```python3